Project

 In this phase, your task will be creating tables of summary statistics.
 You should create at least three summary tables, and at least one of these tables should be multivariate (i.e., the summary should incorporate at least two variables).

-For each table your create, write at least two sentences explaining what you can learn about about the data based on these statistics.
-Be sure that all the summary tables you create are cross-referenced in your writing, just like you learned how to do in Lab 10.
+For each table your create, write at least one sentence explaining what you can learn about about the data based on these statistics.
+Be sure that all the tables you create are cross-referenced in your writing, just like you learned how to do in Lab 10.

 Finishing Phase 3